Corosect-project/Project_2/firebase/nRF52/README.md

-# nRF52840 DK and analog sensor
+# nRF52840 DK and sensor examples

 ## Building and flashing